livetheoogway/bailiff/README.md

 Moving from one Mac to another, I found myself spending a lot of time installing and managing CLI tools.
 Setting up a new development environment involved manually tracking down and installing dozens of utilities that I use regularly.
 I wanted a much simpler and cleaner way to handle these migrations.

 [zinit](https://github.com/zdharma-continuum/zinit) was great for managing ZSH plugins, but I found it slightly tedious to set up for CLI tools.
-I wanted something similar but much simple, that could:
+I wanted something similar that allowed me to:

 1. Declare tool dependencies in a single configuration file
 2. Install tools on-demand without slowing down shell startup